 But I am forgetting that we are in Bond Street, where these rough-riding Mercuries do not penetrate.
-The past of this thoroughfare has been almost wholly buried beneath modern commerce, but it is interesting to recollect that it was at Long's Hotel in Old Bond Street in 1815 that Scott saw Byron for the last time; and at No. 41, which was then a silk-bag shop, on March 18, 1768, that the creator of Uncle Toby and Corporal Trim died.
+The past of this thoroughfare has been almost wholly buried beneath modern commerce, but it is interesting to recollect that it was at No. 41, which was then a silk-bag shop, on March 18, 1768, that the creator of Uncle Toby and Corporal Trim died.
 It was at No. 141 New Bond Street that in 1797 Lord Nelson lay for three months after the battle of Cape St. Vincent, where his arm was shot.

 From Bond Street one is quickly in Regent Street, once more among the shops and in the present day; but Regent Street is not interesting except as part of a great but futile scheme to plan out a stately and symmetrical London in honour of a blackguard prince.
 Of this, Portland Place, Park Crescent and Regent's Park are the other portions.
 The project was noble, as the width of Portland Place testifies, but it was not in character with London, and it failed.
-No second attempt to provide London with a Parisian thoroughfare-with anything approaching French width and luxury-occurred until a year or two ago, when the Mall was taken in hand and the space in front of Buckingham Palace was made symmetrical.
+No second attempt to provide London with a Parisian thoroughfare-with anything approaching French width and luxury-occurred until the Mall was taken in hand and the space in front of Buckingham Palace was made symmetrical.